Time (Unix): GNU time

 Format of the output for GNU time, can be adjusted using TIME environment variable, and it can include information other than the execution time (i.e. memory usage).
 This behavior is not available in general POSIX-compliant time, or when executing as time -p.

+The binary version sends its output to stderr instead of stdout but this can be overridden by using the -o filename or --output filename flags.

 Documentation of this time can be usually accessed using man 1 time.

 Method of operation

 According to the source code of the GNU implementation of time, most information shown by time is derived from the wait3 system call.
 On systems that do not have a wait3 call that returns status information, the times system call is used instead.

 Bash

 In a popular Unix shell Bash, time is a special keyword, that can be put before a pipeline (or single command), that measures time of entire pipeline, not just a singular (first) command, and uses a different default format, and puts empty line before reporting times: